rnixik/invalid-passports/README.md

 * __Redis__ - using redis as storage.
 It has 4-6ms.
 * __Shmop__ - using shared memory as storage (one big string).
-It has 0.5s.
+It has 500ms.
 High memory consumption.
 * __Include__ - using tmpfs and `include` one php array.
+High memory consumption.
+* __IncludeParts__ - using tmpfs and `include` predefined number of php arrays.
+It has 0.5ms - 7000ms.
 High memory consumption.
 * __IncludeSeries__ - using tmpfs and `include` php arrays by series.
 It has unstable response time: 0.6ms - 30ms, avg: 1ms.
 Low memory consumption.